Saturday, March 4, 2017

-Co-taught with Joseph Attanasio, LCSW
+Co-taught with Joseph Anastasio, LCSW

 This ten session virtual class will explore the realities and possible remedies for the extremism/terrorism seen in the US today.
 It will be a student-centered seminar employing a wide variety of speakers, videos and readings on topics ranging from specific domestic extremist groups (Proud Boys, QAnon, Oath Keepers, KKK, Neo-Nazi's, etc), the role of social media, current governmental responses, the re-socialization process and hands-on activities on how to engage with people with extremist views.